Minep/lunaix-os/README.md

 **Please note: this is the kernel, not a bootable image, it require a bootloader to boot and specify the rootfs.**

+## Get Started

+If you are impatient, or just want something to run and don't want to went through tedious process of configuring rootfs and tweak kernel parameters.
+You can use the `live_debug.sh` provided in the lunaix root directory to quickly bring up the system with default parameters (also used by the author for debugging).

+Following the steps:

+1. Select an architecture `<arch>`
+2. Check the compilation prerequisites and presence of `qemu-system-<arch>`
+3. Optionally export `CX_PREFIX` if you are building for another architecture.
+4. Run `make ARCH=<arch> rootfs` to build stock rootfs image, require support of `dd`，`mkfs.ext2`, `mount -o loop`, `mktemp`.
+5. Run `ARCH=<arch> live_debug.sh` to boot in QEMU with gdb hooked (one should see a gdb session)
+6. telnet to `localhost:12345`, this is QEMU emulated serial port
+7. type `c` in the active gdb session and commence emulation.
+8. Congrats, enjoy your lunaix!
+(or submit an issue)

 ## Booting the kernel

 Since lunaix is a kernel, much like linux.
 It requires additional setup to do the magic.
 And, as in "much like linux", methods to make linux kernel boot can also apply to lunaix without or with little translation, as we will discuss below.